ryanmichaelhirst/modelers-rift-nextjs/README.md

+# Modeler's Rift

-# League of Legends Champion Builder
+Web app for viewing all champion assets from League of Legends

-Web app to explore champion stats, item builds, and lane match-ups.
+Assets include:

+1. Models
+2. Voice lines
+3. Sound effects
+4. Champion Interactions

 ### How to generate assets